 From summer festivals to art exhibitions and guided wildlife walks, here is our pick of some of the best free days out across the UK this August Bank Holiday weekend.

-Family and outdoor activities to enjoy this Bank Holiday
+Best family and outdoor activities to enjoy this Bank Holiday

 From long coastal walks and mountain climbs to riverside rambles and wildflower strolls, there are hundreds of beautiful summer walks to enjoy in the countryside and coast.
 Pack a picnic to enjoy halfway and celebrate the end of summer.